2shady4u/godot-kra-psd-importer/docs/BUILD_INSTRUCTIONS.md

 git submodule update --init --recursive
 ```

 The remainder of this document assumes that this plugin is being compiled for Windows hosts.
-Compilation for Linux and, most likely, MacOS hosts is largely similar.
+Compilation for Linux and MacOS hosts is largely similar.

 ### Installation pre-requisites:
 - Visual Studio Community 2017 or 2019 (Other versions might also work, but weren't tested.)